-The intent is to establish an equitable base of Paraprofessional support at each school thereby creating more stability in the system by reducing fractional assignments.
+The intent is to establish an equitable base of Paraeducator support at each school thereby creating more stability in the system by reducing fractional assignments.

-The following school guidelines depend on student needs and available funding as determined by the annual budget approved by the Board.
-The guidelines may be adjusted at the discretion of the Director of Student Services to provide flexible alternative means to support students.
+The following guidelines depend on student needs and available funding as determined by the annual budget approved by the Board.
+After informing the Union the guidelines may be adjusted at the discretion of the Director of Student Services to provide flexible alternative means to support students.